 When you sharpen your tools for woodturning you shape the tool to cut wood in a specific way.
 You may have two bowl gouges with slightly different grinds for two different purposes.
-How you respond to your customers may require you to sharpen your responses in order to maintain your competitive edge.
+How you respond to your customers may require you to sharpen your responses to maintain your competitive edge.

 I’ve had people come into my show booth and basically say “Why should I pay $ 75.00 for your product when I can buy the same product at XXXXXX?”